 We have a small kitchen so we are somewhat limited in what we can produce in a given day.
 Since nearly everything is scratch-made in-house, we need to rotate the menu to bring you different, tasty options.

 We know that due to allergies, medical issues, and/or dietary preferences that you might be looking for items that are gluten-free, nut-free, egg-free, low sodium, Paleo, Whole30, vegan, etc. If you have a dietary need or allergy, please ask for a list of ingredients.
 We try to have at least a couple of items every day that meet common dietary restrictions.
 PLEASE NOTE that we can't guarantee that items made on-site are 100% gluten-free or allergen-free due to our storage and use of wheat flour, nut products, etc. in the kitchen.
-But since our focus/specialty is French pastries, we won't be straying from that as far as our focus goes (butter and wheat included!).
+But since our focus/specialty is French pastries and traditional American bakery items, we won't be straying from that as far as our focus goes (butter and wheat included!).

 So far, we haven't been able to find a specific construction date from available historical property records.
 From what we've found, we can narrow it down to between 1913-1925.
 Incredibly, the exterior block was still in amazing condition; the framers told us that the walls were all flush to within 1/4".
 When we renovated, the building was stripped down to the original exterior block/shell, and all of the interior (including plumbing, electrical, etc.) is brand new in 2018-2019.
 Due to prior renovations to the space, unfortunately there wasn't really anything original that we could keep with the exception of the original exterior.
 We hope to see the building around for another 100+ years!